 Floundering to do justice to a decade-long creative project that I had become way too close to, I got Tom on board late in the grant application process.
 Working to tight timelines and even tighter word counts, Tom built a strong and eloquent case for my novel and my creative practice.
 I can’t commend Tom enough for his skill, efficiency and perceptiveness.
 He is altogether personable and professional.

 Read more testimonials

-I work on a sliding scale based on a client’s ability to pay (for select not-for-profit organisations, it may even be possible for me to work within a bartering arrangement).
-My clients have varied considerably in terms of size and operating budget, and include individual artists, academics with and without associated research funding, a small publisher with two employees, not-for-profit organisations of varying sizes, government departments, statutory authorities and multinational corporations.
+I work on a sliding scale based on a client’s ability to pay.
+My clients have varied considerably in terms of size and operating budget, and include individual artists, not-for-profit organisations of varying sizes, academics with and without associated research funding, small businesses, government departments, statutory authorities, and multinational corporations.